 In Iowa, we’re making it easier for kids to develop healthy habits.

-Nearly 390 schools serving over 190,700 students across the state have joined Healthier Generation’s Healthy Schools Program, creating healthier school environments for children to thrive.
+More than 390 schools serving over 196,000 students across the state have joined Healthier Generation’s Healthy Schools Program, creating healthier school environments for children to thrive.
 Since 2007, three Iowa schools have been recognized with National Healthy Schools Awards for their outstanding efforts.

 Hear from a school champion from just one of the many schools and districts we work with in Iowa: Cedar Rapids Community School District, enrolled in the Healthy Schools Program since 2009.